![]() |

 * There are six known entrances.

-* Daniel Boone passed through Cumberland Gap in 1775 and most likely seen the cave.
+* Daniel Boone passed through Cumberland Gap in 1775 and most likely saw the cave.

 * In March 1920 Lincoln Memorial University bought the caverns and surrounding land from private owners.